bottlerocket-os/bottlerocket/variants/README.md

 The [metal-dev](metal-dev/Cargo.toml) variant has useful packages for local development of the OS and is intended to run bare metal.
 It includes tools for troubleshooting as well as Docker for running containers.

+### metal-k8s-1.21: Metal Kubernetes 1.21 node

+The [metal-k8s-1.21](metal-k8s-1.21/Cargo.toml) variant includes the packages needed to run a Kubernetes node on bare metal.
+It supports self-hosted clusters.

+This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.

 ### Deprecated variants

 #### aws-k8s-1.15: Kubernetes 1.15 node